zitadel/zitadel/CONTRIBUTING.md

 You may edit the texts in these files or create a new file for additional language support.
 Make sure you set the locale (ISO 639-1 code) as the name of the new language file.

-## Make a PR

-If you like to contribute fork the ZITADEL repository.
-After you implemented the new feature create a PullRequest in the ZITADEL repository.

-Make sure you use semantic release:

-- feat: New Feature
-- fix: Bug Fix
-- docs: Documentation

 ## Want to start ZITADEL?

 You can find an installation guide for all the different environments here: